All page references are to The Fantasy Trip In the Labyrinth rulebook, unless noted otherwise.

-Light can be cast on a three inch radius part (or less if the object is smaller) of anything and causes no ill effects to the target.
+Light can be cast on a three inch radius part (or less if the object is smaller) of anything to cast as much light as a small torch and causes no ill effects to the target.
 People might not react well to a wizard with one glowing eye however.

 Slow Movement rounds up final MA.
 This spell can never by itself totally stop a target.
 This spell also halves total height for calculating falling damage.

 Aid added ST is used up before native ST for fatigue costs such as spell casting and the Drain Strength spell, but hits of damage are scored against native ST. The Aid spell can keep the target artificially alive but actually unfatigued, but it will not restore fatigue already marked against the figure.
 The added points last for two of the recipient's actions.
 The recipient can "kite" Aided ST by constantly recasting the spell on himself until he fails twice in a row.
 (Each failure would leak a point of course.)
-Note that there is a limit of +5 that can be boosted to ST, DX or IQ through any combination of methods, including the Aid spell.
+Note that there is a limit of five attribute points that that any figure can be magically boosted by through any combination of methods, including the Aid spell (c.f.
+ITL 162).
 Any additional ST Aided past this limit counts only as excess fatigue points that must be used within two actions or be lost.
-In addition to a limit of five total Aided attribute points (bonus fatigue doesn't count), the Aid spell can't bring adjDX above 14 (after adjusting for armor, wounds, etc.)
+In addition to a limit of five total Aided attribute points (bonus fatigue doesn't count), the Aid spell (along with other methods) can't bring adjDX above 14 (after adjusting for armor, wounds, etc.)

 A figure subject to multiple Avert spells must move so as to satisfy as many of them as possible.
 The priority is to not move towards an aversion.
 Surrounded by aversions the figure would stop in place.
 Note that this is conscious movement.
 You can't avert a figure into floating in midair if they don't have some sort of flight.
 Aversion is a line of sight effect.
 It doesn't constrain movements when neither the averted or the object of aversion can directly see the other.
 If the averted chooses to resist moving into a dangerous location they need to save on 3/DX or fall in their current hex.
 On a critical failure they fall into the danger.

-Detect Life only works on creatures big enough to qualify for a hit point.
-I.e. around a pound of mass each.
+Detect Life always costs the full fatigue cost when it fails and only works on creatures big enough to qualify for a hit point.
+I.e. around half a pound of mass each.
 A giant slime mold would count as the cells are coordinated, even if not related.
 Summoned creatures are detected, but not images or illusions.
 The party exception is just the default.
 The caster may name whatever specific creatures to ignore.
 I.e. are there any orcs around other than that one figure?
 On a critical failure the GM lies.